Wednesday, February 19 at the start of class, with second pass at the following class session. (Delayed to Monday, February 24 as announced in class.)

 - Your project must be recorded on four separate software instrument tracks.
 (In addition, you may optionally add additional software instrument tracks and/or additional audio tracks if you wish)

 - Note that because you use software instrument parts all four of these tracks must be played on the keyboard – no pre-recorded Apple loops or similar.
-(You may use Apple Loops in addition to the required four software instrument tracks if you wish.)

 - Each of the four basic tracks must use a different software instrument.

-- You must apply at least one Logic mixer effect insert on each track.
+- You must apply at least one Logic audio effect insert on each required track.
 (If a single “inst” part is spread across multiple tracks, they will all share the same effects.)
 Select your effect via the buttons on the channel strip you see at the lower left when you click on your track.
 (It is also possible to select effect inserts via the mixer window.)

-- Each track must include one or more dynamic changes in volume and one or more dynamic changes in panning via the track automation interface.
+- Each required track must include one or more dynamic changes in volume and one or more dynamic changes in panning via the track automation interface.
 In each case the change must occur later than the start of the track – e.g. in bar 2, etc.

 - The example must be between 30 and 60 seconds long.
 (Logic Pro displays measures and beats in the transport window.
 (With the default tempo of 120 beats per minute and a 4/4 meter, 16 to 24 measures should be about the right length – though you may use a different tempo/meter as long as the duration is within these limits.
 Better yet – look at the hours/minutes/seconds display in the transport window.)